Næs jernverk: History

 While Ulrich Schnell was the sole owner of Baaselands Værk, he decided to relocate the blast furnace to the Storelva to take advantage of the water power available.
 In 1738 operations were centralized in Naes, and the name of the operation was changed to Næs Jernverk.
 Meanwhile, a new dam to power the hammers was built in Storelva.
 Infrastructure was included; for example in 1740 a permanent school building was constructed.
 During the decades of the 1750s and 1760s favorable economic conditions allowed Schnell to expand the business to a significant undertaking.
 Tvedestrand harbor was the center for shipping the products.
 The iron ore came was supplied from Arendal, from the Lyngroth mines in Froland and Solberg mine in Holt.
-The smelter used charcoal for fuel, and farmers in the surrounding district (Holt, Vegarshei, Amli) were required to burn timber to charcoal and deliver the charcoal to the iron works.
+The smelter used charcoal for fuel, and farmers in the surrounding district (Holt, Vegaarshei, Aamli) were required to burn timber to charcoal and deliver the charcoal to the iron works.

 In 1799 Jacob Aall bought the Næs Ironworks for 170,000 Norwegian rigsdalers.
 He both improved and expanded the Næs Ironworks such that it became arguably the country's best-operated blast furnaces, known form both its well-constructed furnaces and for its foundry products.
 During the war with England from 1807 to 1814 Aall made a special effort to import wheat from Denmark for the people of the parish who supported the Næs Ironworks.

 In 1820 the iron works had its own savings bank, as well as health and social security systems for its employees.
 The work also had approximately 70 smallholdings (small farms) that workers stayed on and operated.
 In 1830 the blast furnace complex was doubled in capacity, allowing the casting of larger items.
 In 1837 this capability was directed at construction of the 19 m cast-iron bridge at Fosstveit, a few kilometers further down the Storelva.
 This Fosstvedt bridge was proposed for protection in 2002 as part of the Norwegian national protection plan for roads, bridges and related heritage constructions.
 The Norwegian Directorate for Cultural Heritage formally declared the bridge protected under the Cultural Heritage Act in 2008.
 The iron work also produced a statue of Christian Krohg, the nation's first public monument of cast iron, which was unveiled in Christiania on 17 May 1833.
 In 1840 Aalls son Benjamin Nicolay became an active member of the firm and the firm's name was changed to "Jacob Aall & Son."